-Students pursuing the major in Biochemistry must complete the required lower and upper division courses as set forth below.
+Students pursuing the major in Biochemistry must satisfy the following requirements:

 There is a core of upper-division courses for this major which include two semesters of Organic Chemistry (Chem 104 and 106); Biochemistry (Bio 135), Advanced Topics in Biochemistry (Bio/Chem 136), and Molecular Biology (Bio 137).
 Students are also required to take either Biophysical Chemistry (Chem 138) or Physical Chemistry (Chem 114 and 115).
 For additional laboratory skill development, students are required to take either Separation and Identification (Chem 108) or Instrumental Chemical Analysis (Chem 118).
 For upper-division electives, students may choose two courses from the following categories listed below.

 Select two of the following categories (a, b, c, or d):